-La Galleria delle Applicazioni raccoglie un'ampia varietà di modelli tutorial e di app dimostrative realizzati con COMSOL Multiphysics in diversi ambiti applicativi, inclusi quelli elettrico, meccanico, fluidico e chimico.
+La Galleria delle Applicazioni raccoglie un'ampia varietà di tutorial e di app dimostrative realizzati con COMSOL Multiphysics in diversi ambiti applicativi, inclusi quelli elettrico, meccanico, fluidico e chimico.
 E' possibile scaricare i file dei modelli e delle app demo pronti all'uso e le istruzioni step-by-step per costruirli, e utilizzarli come punto di partenza per le proprie simulazioni.

 Lo strumento di Ricerca Rapida permette di trovare i modelli che si riferiscono alla propria area di interesse.
 Per scaricare i file .mph dei modelli è necessario effettuare il login o creare un account COMSOL Access associato a un numero di licenza valido.